-Probably the most conservative aspect of Mark + Vinny’s, besides the menu’s few old-school Italian classics such as eggplant parmigiana, is the restaurant’s interior, designed by Vince’s sister, Mari.
+Probably the most conservative aspect of Mark + Vinny’s is the restaurant’s interior, designed by Vince’s sister, Mari.
 Barring a neon sign and the bar’s glossy row of Aperol bottles, there’s nothing wild about it.

 That doesn’t mean it’s not glitzy.
 Tables are set with rose-gold cutlery, the bar is a marble-like bleached pine, and the whole space carries the vibe of a high-end cafe.
 “The biggest thing about this place is that it's somewhere you come to have fun.
 That's our biggest message; we're going to fly you to the moon and tickle all your senses,” says Pizzinga.